MuganamfuraNancy24/Assignment_1_MUGANAMFURA-Nancy-20251IMA068/README.md

 ORDER BY customer_id, order_date;
 [Screenshot] (https://github.com/MuganamfuraNancy24/Assignment_1_MUGANAMFURA-Nancy-20251IMA068/blob/63710f618f16cc225dc03eb77c4039ae2eb170ee/Screenshot%202026-09-20%20091042.png)
 LAG() retrieves the previous order date for each customer.
 Subtracting the previous date from the current date gives the number of days between orders.
 The first order for each customer will have NULL because there is no previous order.
+## Challenges and Resolutions
+# Challenge 1: Writing JOIN Queries
+At first, connecting the four tables correctly was challenging because each table contains different information.
+Resolution:
+I used the primary and foreign key relationships between the tables to determine how they should be joined.
+# Challenge 2: CTE Query
+The CTE query was challenging because I needed to calculate each customer's total spending and then compare it with the average spending.
+Resolution:
+I first calculated the total spending for each customer inside the CTE and then used a subquery to calculate the average.
+# Challenge 3: Understanding Window Functions
+Understanding how the running total works with PARTITION BY and ORDER BY was challenging.
+Resolution:
+I used PARTITION BY customer_id to calculate the running total separately for each customer and ORDER BY order_date to calculate it chronologically.